Skip to main content

 We rely on the following processors to operate the firm.
 Each handles your information under its own privacy terms; using our services means accepting that your information may be processed by the providers below for the purposes described.

-• Google WorkspaceEmail (Gmail), video calls (Google Meet), working files (Drive)
+• Google WorkspaceEmail (Gmail), video calls (Google Meet), and working files (Drive)

 • StripeInvoicing, subscription billing, and payment processing